mor1/mort-www/code/index.md

 [Karaka][]
 ======

-the Skype-XMPP gateway.
-Developed at Vipadia Limited, this was a scalable software system implementing a distributed Skype-XMPP (Extensible Messaging and Presence Protocol as used by, e.g.,~Google Talk) bridge.
-Acquired by Voxeo Corp.
+Developed at Vipadia Limited, this is a scalable software system implementing a distributed Skype-XMPP gateway released under the GPLv2.
+Copyright was acquired by Voxeo Corp. in January 2010.

 =--